genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Furthermore, you can add several terms to one metadata field for each file.
-To do so enter the first term as usual, click the button **Add another** and either add one of the existing fields or create your own one (i. e. custom key).
+To do so enter the first term as usual, click the button **Add another** and either add one of the existing fields or create your own one (i.e. custom key).

 .. image:: images/add-attribute.png